ModelDBRepository/185858/readme.txt

 20160915 This updated version from the Lytton lab allows their models which contain misc.mod and misc.h to compile on the mac.

+20171010 An update from Robert McDougal to run on mswin as well as linux, mac.